MattPereira/speedrun-chainlink/README.md

 ### Details

-- The price returned by the price feed contract has a specified number of decimals that can be fetched from the price feed contract using the `decimals()` method
+- The quote returned by the price feed contract has a specified number of decimals
-- The answer returned by the price feed contract is only updated if the price deviates beyond a specified threshold or if a certain amount of time has passed since the last update
+- The quote returned by the price feed contract is only updated if the price deviates beyond a specified threshold or if a certain amount of time has passed since the last update
-- `FeedRegistry` is only available on Ethereum Mainnet, but `AggregatorV3Interface` is available on a variety of networks.

 ## 🎲 VRF (Verifiable Random Function)

-Chainlink VRF provides access verifiably random numbers on chain.
-Each request for a random number costs LINK and the reponse is delivered on chain after requestConfirmations number of blocks.
+Chainlink VRF provides access to verifiably random numbers on chain.
+Each request for a random number costs LINK and the reponse is delivered after requestConfirmations number of blocks.
 The VRFConsumer example uses the Direct Funding method, but you may prefer the Subscription method depending on your use case.

 ### Steps

 1. Set up your contract to inherit VRFV2WrapperConsumerBase
-2. Impliment a function that triggers request for random number by calling the requestRandomness function which is inhereted from VRFV2WrapperConsumerBase
+2. Impliment a function that triggers request for random number by calling the requestRandomness function inhereted from VRFV2WrapperConsumerBase
-3. You must override the fullFillrandomWords function
+3. You must override the fullFillrandomWords function inhereted from VRFV2WrapperConsumerBase

 ### Details